OWASP/IoT-Security-Verification-Standard-ISVS/en/Using_ISVS.md

 ## Document Structure
-The subsequent chapters of this standard provide an overview of the different requirements categories described above.
+The subsequent chapters of this standard provide an overview of the different requirement categories described above.
 Each requirement category has a dedicated chapter in which the requirements are listed together with references to relevant standards.
-Definitions on the different words used throughout the standard are provided in [Appendix A - Glossary](Appendix_A-Glossary.md)
+Definitions of the different words used throughout the standard are provided in [Appendix A - Glossary](Appendix_A-Glossary.md)